 Treatment Authority and Treatment Expectations under MRCA and SRCA

-For eligible clients under the Safety, Rehabilitation and Compensation Act 1988 (SRCA) and the Military Rehabilitation and Compensation Act 2004 (MRCA) without a Repatriation Health Card, the payment of reasonable treatment costs is governed by a person’s Treatment Authority letter, Treatment Expectations for providers, and any requirements for gaining prior-approval for certain treatment types.
+Previously, for eligible clients under the Safety, Rehabilitation and Compensation Act 1988 (SRCA) and the Military Rehabilitation and Compensation Act 2004 (MRCA) who did not hold a Repatriation Health Card, the payment of reasonable treatment costs was governed by a person’s Treatment Authority letter, Treatment Expectations for providers, and requirements for gaining prior-approval for certain treatment types.

 Reduction in prior approval processes

 In partnership with service providers, DVA is continuing to ensure access to high quality health care to the veteran community and has recently completed a review of treatment requiring prior approval.